Ecclesia Book Club

 chase the lion: if your dream doesn't scare you, it's too small - Mark batterson

 When the image of a man-eating beast travels through the optic nerve and into the visual cortex, the brain sends the body a simple but urgent message: run away!
 That’s what normal people do, but not lion chasers.
 Rather than seeing a five-hundred-pound problem, they see an opportunity for God to show up and show His power.

 This is a wake-up call to stop living as if the purpose of life was to simply arrive safely at death.
 Our dreams should scare us.
 They should be so big that without God they would be impossible to achieve.
 Quit running away from what you’re afraid of.

-Mark Batterson will be joining us November 18th & 19th.
+Mark Batterson will be joining us later this year.
+Date to be announced.

 THE ANSWER TO OUR CRY - RICK MCKINLEY